mbostock/isoformat/README.md

 YYYY may also be represented as +YYYYYY or -YYYYYY.

 Given an ISO 8601 date or date-time string, **parse**(*string*) returns an equivalent Date instance.
-This is equivalent to passing the given *string* to the Date constructor while validating the input against the ISO 8601 format, thereby ensuring consistent representation and behavior across environments.
+If *string* is not a valid ISO 8601 date or date-time string, returns null.
+(Unlike passing the given *string* to the Date constructor, the parse function validates the input against the ISO 8601 format and thereby ensures consistent representation and behavior across environments.)

 ```js
 import {parse} from "isoformat";